The special ingredient for Mars travel meal prep? Astronaut breath

 The goal is two-pronged: These edible innovations could help make the exploration to Mars and deep space more feasible.
 They can also offer new, more sustainable, avenues to feed people here on Earth.

 The competition is in collaboration with the Canadian Space Agency.
-Along with Air Co., seven other teams have advanced to the final round, where they will compete for up to $1.5 million.
+Along with Air Company, seven other teams have advanced to the final round, where they will compete for up to $1.5 million.

 Among the other finalists are Florida-based Interstellar Lab, which created a bioregenerative system to produce fresh vegetables, mushrooms and insects.
 And Colorado-based SATED developed a cooking appliance that prepares meals from ingredients with long shelf lives.